jas-chen/react-reactive-class/README.md

 # React Reactive Class

-With React Reactive Class, you can create Reactive Components, which listen to events and change themselves.
+With React Reactive Class, you can create Reactive Components, which listen to events and re-render themselves.

-`react-reactive-class` comes with a set of reactive DOM elements (button, div, span, etc) and a function to wrap your component to be a reactive component.
+`react-reactive-class` comes with a set of reactive DOM elements (button, div, span, etc) and a function to wrap your component to be a Reactive Component.

 Once you created a Reactive Component, you pass a `props provider` to it, and it will listen to the provider, when the provider emits new props, Reactive Component will re-render it self.

-You can use Even Emitter or Rx.Observable as `props provider`.
+You can use Event Emitter or Rx.Observable as `props provider`.

 ## Installation
 ```